 Adapted from The Hungry Belgian

-In a small bowl, sprinkle yeast over the lukewarm milk.
-Let sit for a minute, then stir to combine.
-Let sit until frothy, about 10 minutes.
+- In a small bowl, sprinkle yeast over the lukewarm milk.
+Stir to combine, then allow to rest at room temperature until frothy, about 10 minutes.

-In a medium bowl, beat egg whites until stiff peaks form.
+- In a medium bowl, beat the egg whites until stiff peaks form.
 Lightly fold into the batter until no streaks remain.
-Let batter sit until bubbles form on surface, 20-30 minutes.

-Grease the heated waffle iron with melted butter.
-Spread the batter over the prepared waffle iron, about 1/3 cup per waffle.
+- Grease the heated waffle iron with melted butter.
+Spread the batter over the prepared waffle iron, about 1/3 cup (80 milliliters) per waffle.
 Heat until waffle is golden and crisp on outside.
 Repeat with remaining batter.

-Serve with powdered sugar, whipped cream, chocolate, or fresh fruit.
+- Serve immediately with powdered sugar, whipped cream, chocolate, or fresh fruit.